margaretmf/margaretmf.github.io/creativewriting.md

 make the best of life

+Moment by moment with you
+seize the day with you

+day star, night star

 <br>

+## Kiss on the Heart ##
+A kiss on the heart, a heart to heart kiss
+It ties our hearts in a knot and entwines the two of us into one The heart knows all
+Our hearts become one
+I love all that you love, you love all that I love

+When our two hearts meet, there's a fusion of love that reaches all the world When we hug, everyone can feel it

+There's a golden thread that let me to you and you to me There's a golden thread tying a knot between our hearts weaving your life together with mine Bringing us together
+Connecting us together
+This golden thread has been everywhere and you are the man for me
+Leading all the steps towards you I took make you better and all the steps you took towards me make me better The golden thread linking all my stepping stones Running on stones with you
 ## Someone Out There ##
 There is someone out there for everyone
 What a beauty is in the match made in heaven